 Aerial Independence Day

-I have been to Independence Day fireworks in different cities and have not found something worth photographing yet.
+I have been to Independence Day fireworks in different cities and have not found anything worth photographing yet.
 In many cases the background was horrible.
 I probably need to visit Louis Promenade during the fireworks.

 Ramat David Airforce Base